one-data-cookie/one-data-cookie.github.io/pages/projects.md

 ---

 # If Now
-This summer, I'm speaking at two meetups, tweaking this site even further, or [making data visualisations](/posts).
+This summer, I'm tweaking this site even further or [making data visualisations](/posts).
 But mostly, I'm just enjoying nice weather somewhere outside. 😎

 See a few of my other projects below.

 # Else
+## Data Meetup in Prague
+In June 2022, our data team at [Slido](https://www.slido.com/) joined forces with [Productboard](https://www.productboard.com/) to organise a data meetup in Prague on the topic of [analytics engineering](https://www.getdbt.com/what-is-analytics-engineering/).
+[My talk](https://www.youtube.com/watch?v=x-NNLfh1jJA) focused on the practices we adopted and what impact they had on our everyday work.
+What a fun evening!

 ## Teaching IT at primary school with Zkus učit!
 At the beginning of 2022, I got very excited by [changes to the way IT gets taught in the Czech Republic](https://revize.edu.cz/).
 As a result, I spent one week in May at a [primary school in Písek](https://www.zstylova.cz/eng/) teaching 12 and 15-year-old kids about IT using the priciples of [computational thinking](https://www.imysleni.cz/about-the-project).
 All thanks to an amazing educational project called [Začni učit!](https://zacniucit.cz/).